 Incisional and excisional biopsies

 An incisional biopsy removes only a portion of the tumor.
 An excisional biopsy removes the entire tumor, and is usually the preferred method of biopsy for suspected melanomas if it can be done.
-But it is not always possible, so other types of biopsies may be needed.
+But this is not always possible, so other types of biopsies may be needed.

 Biopsies of melanoma that may have spread

-Special tests can be done on the biopsy samples that can tell whether it is a melanoma or some other kind of cancer.
+Special lab tests can be done on the biopsy samples that can tell whether it is a melanoma or some other kind of cancer.
 This is important because different types of cancer are treated differently.

-Fine needle aspiration biopsy
+Fine needle aspiration (FNA) biopsy

-For this type of biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small tissue fragments from a tumor.
+For this type of biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small pieces of a lymph node or tumor.
 The needle is smaller than the needle used for a blood test.
 A local anesthetic is sometimes used to numb the area first.
 This test rarely causes much discomfort and does not leave a scar.

 Surgical (excisional) lymph node biopsy

-This type of biopsy is often done if a lymph node’s size suggests the melanoma has spread but an FNA biopsy of the node was not done or did not find any melanoma cells.
+This type of biopsy is often done if a lymph node’s size suggests the melanoma has spread there but an FNA biopsy of the node wasn’t done or didn’t find any melanoma cells.

 Sentinel lymph node biopsy

-If the sentinel node does not contain melanoma cells, no more lymph node surgery is needed because it is very unlikely the melanoma would have spread beyond this point.
+If there are no melanoma cells in the sentinel nodes, no more lymph node surgery is needed because it is very unlikely the melanoma would have spread beyond this point.
 If melanoma cells are found in the sentinel node, the remaining lymph nodes in this area are removed and looked at as well.
-This is known as a lymph node dissection (see “Surgery for melanoma skin cancer”).
+This is known as a lymph node dissection (see Surgery for melanoma skin cancer).

 Lab tests of biopsy samples

-For people who have advanced melanoma, biopsy samples may be tested to see if the cells have mutations in the BRAF gene.
+Testing for gene changes: For people who have advanced melanoma, biopsy samples may be tested to see if the cells have mutations (changes) in certain genes, such as the BRAF gene.
 About half of melanomas have BRAF mutations.
-Some newer drugs used to treat advanced melanomas are only likely to work if the cells have BRAF mutations (see “Targeted therapy for melanoma skin cancer”), so this test is important in helping to determine treatment options.
+Some newer drugs used to treat advanced melanomas are only likely to work if the cells have BRAF mutations (see Targeted therapy for melanoma skin cancer), so this test is important in helping to determine treatment options.